MicrosoftDocs/SupportArticles-docs/support/mem/intune/look-up-intune-licenses.md

 ---
 # How to use PowerShell to look up licenses for a Microsoft Intune subscription

-The information below describes how to use Windows PowerShell to determine the number of free and used Microsoft Intune licenses.
+The article describes how to use Windows PowerShell to determine the number of free and used Microsoft Intune licenses.

 _Original product version:_ &nbsp; Microsoft Intune
 _Original KB number:_ &nbsp; 3117663